1031-Systems/1031_Delivery/docs/Help.md

 alignment.

 The Phonemes plugin also offers a way to populate the Tags pane.
 See the plugin help for more details.

+At this time, there is no good way to edit the text in a tag.
+Generally they have to be deleted and reinserted with a new string.

 <a name="plugins">
 &nbsp;